-In this program, partners agree to colocate Azion servers within their own access networks (central offices and edge data centers, for example) and, in return, Azion enables the partner’s subscribers to receive and transmit data at optimal latency, service reliability, security and scalability from within their network.
+In this program, partners agree to colocate Azion servers within their own access networks (central offices and edge data centers, for example) and.
+In return, Azion enables the partner’s subscribers to receive and transmit data at optimized latency, service reliability, security and scalability from within their network.

 Azion Network Settlement-Free Interconnection (“Peering”) Policy and Requirements:

-Azion is a global Edge Compute Company with POP (point of presence) locations across the Latin America, the United States, Europe, and Africa.
+Azion is a global Edge Computing Company with edge locations (points of presence) across Latin America, the United States, Europe, and Africa.
 Azion peers with other Internet Service Providers (ISPs) and Content Networks with IPv4 connectivity on Autonomous System (AS) 52580 for the purpose of exchanging traffic between these networks.

 Azion has a selective peering policy - peers are selected based upon performance, capability, and where traffic needs to be delivered.
 Peers are subject to certain operational, technical, and legal requirements.

 Technical RequirementsSection titled Technical Requirements

 Partners who want to peer with Azion must meet the following technical requirements: